Technology Buying Recommendations FAQs

 - Used computers that have NOT been refurbished or upgraded sell anywhere from $20 and up, depending on their perceived functionality.

-Local companies can provide faster turnaround and problem resolution, as well as personalized one-on-one troubleshooting and customer service.
-"Local" companies in your hometown may not be able to provide support on the Manhattan or Salina campuses.
+A: Local companies can provide faster turnaround and problem resolution, as well as personalized one-on-one troubleshooting and customer service.
+Local companies in your hometown may not be able to provide support on the Manhattan or Salina campuses.

-Mail-order companies can provide significant savings over local computer companies, but there is a tradeoff.
-If or when problems occur, it can be more difficult and time-consuming to get problems resolved with mail-order companies, since malfunctioning hardware must usually be mailed back to the company.
+Online companies can provide significant savings over local computer companies, but there is a tradeoff.
+If or when problems occur, it can be more difficult and time-consuming to get problems resolved with online companies, since malfunctioning hardware must usually be mailed back to the company.